qantik/qantik.github.io/index.md

 ## Some preliminary facts

-To perform analysis on the graph we used the [graph tool](https://graph-tool.skewed.de/).
+To perform analysis on the graph we used the [graph tool library](https://graph-tool.skewed.de/).
 A first interesting insight is the number of edges and the number of vertices:

 <h2 id="counter1"></h2>
 <h2 id="counter2"></h2>

 The network graph is massive.
 The data from patentsview.org contains the date, when the patent was granted.
 How many patents were granted per year?
-The following plot visualized the answer to this question.
+The following plot visualizes the answer to this question.
 A clear tendency of growth is made visible.
 More and more patents are being granted, more and more is being innovated.

 <div id="wrapper" style="height: 750px; width: 750px;">
   <canvas id="plot-patents-year" width="300px" height="300px"></canvas>
 </div>

 Continuing with the analysis of the provided date, we wanted to find out, if patents are granted more often in specific months, or on specific days of the year.
-On the green colored plot below on the left, the number of patents per month is shown.
+On the green colored plot below on the left, the total number of patents per month is shown.
 The number of granted patents per month is distributed fairly evenly over the 12 months.
 Below on the right in red is the number of patents granted per day of the year.
 Here again one can notice, that the number of patents granted is distributed evenly over all the days, except for the 31st of the month.
 Can you guess, why there are less patents granted on the 31st?

 <div style="overflow:auto;">
   <div style="width: 450px; height: 400px; float:left;">